ecfm/CMU-MultimodalSDK/README.md

 # News

-Please note that due to maintenance Sorena server will be down till May 28th.
-The server will be up during this period only on 21st and 25th for downloading datasets.
+Release news: CMU-MultimodalDataSDK version 1.0.0 will be released by June 25 2018 as CMU Multimodal SDK version 0.1.0.
+Current updates: data loading time has been improved by a factor of 20000x, effectively reducing the CMU-MOSEI load time from more than half an hour to less than a fraction of a second!
+The dataset size has also been reduced by a factor of 4!

 Test set labels of CMU-MOSEI are now publicly released!

-CMU-MultimodalDataSDK version 1.0.0 will be released by June 15 2018.
-New features, easier interface and faster data loading!

 # CMU-MultimodalDataSDK Version 0.1.0